 How many decibels (dB) level change is double, half, or four times as loud?

-How many dB to appear twice as loud (twofold)?
-Here are all the different factors.
+How many dB to appear twice as loud (two times)?
+Here are all the different ratios.

 Level